michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

        ];
 $f$;
 ```

+The `calculate_costs_arr()` might feel "obfuscated", but it just sums all fees applicable for a price type at given time.
+Absolute fee is just `energy * fee_value` multiplied by 1 if `fee_is_perc` is FALSE, or by 0 otherwise.
+Percenutal fee is `energy * price_value * fee_value`, or 0 if `fee_is_perc` is FALSE.

+The cost_net uses MAX, since the subquery fetch this value as many times as fees are found (With the same value).
+While we need the sale price only one.
+Using MAX() is one of those small SQL tricks you can learn.

+Outer query just makes resulting structure (Array) out of values.
+COALESCE over here is to turn possible NULL value (when no fee is found) into zero.

+## Aggregates for Energy

 Now, create hierarchical CAGGs.
 The hourly CAGG aggregates data from the `ltss` table, providing hourly energy and its costs.
 Although calling `calculate_costs_arr()` twice with the same arguments is not ideal, it's necessary to overcome CAGG limitations.